Product docs

 API surface

 The frontend talks to a compact Express API.
-Customer, content, campaign, sync, auth, captions, provider status, and config routes are all served from the Node app.
+URL workspaces, content, campaigns, sync state, auth, captions, provider status, templates, logs, and config routes are all served from the Node app.

 POST /api/captions/generate